How a Blood Test is Performed

 After the test:

-Processing time varies.
+Resume normal activities, keep the bandage on for 15 minutes, avoid strenuous activities, and watch for common slight bruising or rare lightheadedness.
+Processing time for results varies.
 Your healthcare provider will discuss the results with you.
 Remember, blood tests are routine and essential.
 Don’t hesitate to ask questions if you have concerns.

 Carbohydrate Antigen 19-9